Freenove/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/docs/source/fnk0043/codes/Mecanum/7_Smart_video_car.rst

 .. image:: ../_static/imgs/Chapter_7_Smart_video_car/Chapter7_10.png
     :align: center

-After the client opens successfully, you need open the Raspberry Pi and :red:`open server first` , then enter the IP address of the Raspberry Pi in the white IP edit box, and then click "Connect” to connect smart car to Raspberry Pi.
+After the client opens successfully, you need open the Raspberry Pi and :combo:`red font-bolder:open server first` , then enter the IP address of the Raspberry Pi in the white IP edit box, and then click "Connect” to connect smart car to Raspberry Pi.
 After the connection is successful, you can click on the controls on the interface to operate the car.

 .. note::

-    :red:`when Raspberry Pi is shut down, server will be closed.
+    :combo:`red font-bolder:when Raspberry Pi is shut down, server will be closed.
 You need open server again the next time.`

-    :red:`If pressing forward but the car moves backward, please refer to page 51 to modify the code.`
+    :combo:`red font-bolder:If pressing forward but the car moves backward, please refer to page 51 to modify the code.`

 Option 2 Install python3 and some related python libraries to run the client
 -----------------------------------------------------------------------------------------

 If you want to modify the client, please follow this section.

-This section will be completed in your **computer with windows system**, :red:`not Raspberry Pi`.
+This section will be completed in your **computer with windows system**, :combo:`red font-bolder:not Raspberry Pi`.

 There are many relevant software and libraries needed to be installed in Windows system, which takes a long time.
 At this time, it does not need to run Server or use Raspberry Pi.
 You can shut down Raspberry Pi first.
 After the installation is completed, you need to open Raspberry Pi and server again.